Biographies

 Handing

-short way up the east coast of Australia before my money
+a short way up the east coast of Australia before

-gave out.
-I'd had a really great time, but then came
+my money gave out.
+I'd had a really great time, but

-a tough few weeks taking any job I could find.
-I picked
+then came a tough few weeks taking any job I could

-cherries for a few dollars a day and scraped enough
+find.
+I picked cherries for a few dollars a day and

-on the grapevine that a chef had walked out from his
+when I heard on the grapevine that a chef had walked

-job on one of the dive boat charters, which was setting
+out from his job on one of the dive boat charters,

-sail that night.
-I raced to the harbour.
-They asked
+which was setting sail that night.
+I raced to the

 That